Moderocky/Logos/README.md

 ### Stephen Cole Kleene's Strong Logic of Indeterminacy

 A [logic](https://en.wikipedia.org/wiki/Three-valued_logic) with three values; TRUE (1), UNKNOWN (0) and FALSE (-1).

+## Extension Frameworks

+This library supplies the possibility of extension frameworks: things that are not real logics but behave like one, e.g. when wrapped around an existing logic.

+These could be logic categories (e.g. substructural, predicates, modality) which supply new base operators, or tamper with semantics of existing ones, but _only_ to other logics.

+### Operator Logic

+Functional, deferred evaluation operators are supplied as a 'logic'.

+This is not a real 'logic' in itself: it constructs chains of operators and instructions with placeholder values.
+These can then be evaluated later by feeding real values into them, e.g. feeding `true` and `false` into `a & ¬b`.

+Operator logic can be used on its own (with partial functionality) or wrapped around a real logic in order to use its features, e.g. true/false states and numeric calculation.

+Operation chains are constructed in the usual way (e.g. `falsity().implies(falsity())`, `input(0).and(input(1))`) and can then be evaluated with `operator.evaluate(inputs[0..n])` to produce a value of the same form as the input.